tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/javascript/jjavascript-notes.md

 - Node.js relies so much on async/await, .catch(), error middleware.
 - In production, people often use process managers (PM2, Docker restart policies) to auto-restart a crashed Node process.

-### Throwing our own error

-Nếu không có runtime error (exception) nhưng logic bị lỗi (to us programmer only, not to the code) we’ll use the `throw` operator.

-Technically, we can use anything as an error object.
-That may be even a primitive, like a number or a string, but it’s better to use objects, preferably with name and message properties (to stay somewhat compatible with built-in errors).

-JavaScript has many built-in constructors for standard errors: `Error`, `SyntaxError`, ReferenceError, TypeError and others.
-We can use them to create error objects as well.
-For built-in errors (not for any objects, just for errors), the `name` property is exactly the name of the constructor.
-And `message` is taken from the argument.

-### Rethrowing technique

-The rule is simple: Catch should only process errors that it knows and “rethrow” all others.

-Trong `catch{}` block, if we don’t know how to handle the error, we do `throw err`.
-This re-thrown error will “falls out” of its `try...catch` and can be either caught by an outer `try...catch` construct (if it exists), or it kills the script.

-You can NOT ignore exceptions, you either handle them or they will eventually terminate the script.

 ## Callback, Promises and Async await